 Prior terms of the Course have covered:

-- Second Year subject (of the Ornament's Introduction): Differentiating Interpretable from Definitive Sutras while studying the Wisdom tenets of the Mind Only (Cittamatrin) system [text: Jeffrey Hopkins' translation of relevant section of Je Tsong-Khapa's Essence of Eloquence in Emptiness in the Mind Only School of Buddhism).
+- Subject (raised in the Ornament's Introduction) of Differentiating Interpretable from Definitive Sutras combined with study of the Mind Only (Cittamatrin) system's presentation of Wisdom tenets [text: Jeffrey Hopkins' translation of relevant section of Je Tsong-Khapa's Essence of Eloquence in Emptiness in the Mind Only School of Buddhism).

 - Topic 1 - Bodhicitta